wbrakowski/Most-Useful-BC-Repositories/README.md

 Sentinel acts as a vigilant 'sentinel' for your business, ensuring key processes run smoothly and critical issues are addressed promptly.

 ## Administrative Tools

+> Tools for managing data, licenses, and administrative tasks in Business Central.

 ### **[Data Editor for BC](https://github.com/Drakonian/data-editor-for-bc)**